collorg/halfORM/README.md

 >>> my_db = Model('my_database')
 ```

-The `my_database` is the name of the connexion file.
-It will be fetched in the directory referenced by
+The `my_database` is the name of the connection file (or the name of the database for a trusted
+authentication).
+The connection file will be fetched in the directory referenced by
 the environment variable `HALFORM_CONF_DIR` if defined, in `/etc/half_orm` otherwise.